What You Need to Know About Donating Furniture and Clothes

 Getting rid of what you don’t need is good for you.

 - You make room in your new home.
 Space is beautiful to have.
 It can be restful to live in a home free of clutter.
-It can be calming to limit the number of items you have to sort through and consider every day before you get ready for work or come home from a long day.
+It can be calming to limit the number of items you have to sort through and consider every day before getting ready for work or coming home from a long day.
 Space is also something you can fill with things that make sense for you now – not things you’ve been carrying around for years or decades.

 - You help others.
 Just because you don’t like your old sweaters or the couch you inherited from your mom doesn’t mean others won’t love these things.
-When you donate your gently used items to charities, they can turn around and use those things to make the lives of others better – either by giving them the items that they need or selling the items to fund support projects.
+When you donate your gently used items to charities, they can turn around and use those things to better others’ lives – either by giving them the items that they need or selling the items to fund support projects.

 Choosing items to donate is easier than you think.